askmike/gekko/docs/extending/add_an_exchange.md

 # Exchanges

-*This is a technical document about adding a new exchange to Gekko.*
+*This is a technical document about adding a new exchange to Gekko and Gekko Broker.*

 Gekko arranges all communication about when assets need to be bought or sold between the *strategy* and *Gekko Broker*.
 All differences between the different API's are abstracted away just below Gekko Broker inside an "exchange wrapper".
 This document describes all requirements for adding a new exchange wrapper (adding exchange support to Gekko).